wellpro-paul/med-interviewer/readme.md

 - The Import page is now at /import.
 - Unknown routes redirect to Home.
 - Uses Vite and vite-plugin-raw to import and render Markdown as the landing page.

+## Branding and PWA Support

+- The app uses a custom favicon and app icons for all major platforms (Apple, Android, desktop).
+- The browser tab displays the app name "Intake Interviewer."
+- The app is PWA-ready and can be installed on mobile devices for a native-like experience.

+## Planned Features / Roadmap

+- Edit previous answers in chat history, with logic to update downstream questions and scores.
+- UI for editing LLM prompts directly from the browser (admin-only).
+- Cloud/Medplum integration for persistent storage and interoperability.
+- Voice input/output for accessibility and convenience.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+[Specify your license here, e.g., MIT, Apache 2.0, etc.]

+## Contact

+For support or feature requests, please open an issue on GitHub or contact [your email/contact info].